Skip to content

 In accordance with HUD guidelines, the appraiser must also ensure that the home being purchased meets the minimum property requirements.
 That’s a key distinction when it comes to the FHA loan process.

-When a conventional mortgage loan is being used, the appraiser is primarily concerned with the market value of the property.
-With an FHA loan, the appraiser will determine the market value while also examining the overall condition.
+• When a conventional mortgage product is being used, the appraiser is primarily concerned with the market value of the property.

 6. The buyer has the home inspected, if desired.

-The Federal Housing Administration does not require home buyers in California to have an appraisal when using an FHA loan.
+The Federal Housing Administration does not require home buyers in California to have an inspection when using an FHA loan.
 It’s optional.
-But in many cases, it makes sense to have the property inspected before buying it.
-Just know that it’s your choice.

 7. The underwriting process begins.

 Underwriting is another important step in the FHA loan process for California home buyers.
 It involves a thorough review of all loan documents and related information.
-The goal here is to ensure that the borrower and the property being purchased meet all applicable guidelines and requirements.

 The closing costs for FHA loans are comparable to those applied to other types of mortgage loans.
 These costs can vary based on a number of factors, including whether or not the borrower uses mortgage discount points.